devrimyatar/gluu/oxd_cluster_tutorial.md

 We need to copy `redis-server.pem` to each oxd-server node.

-write the following content to `/etc/stunnel/stunnel.conf`
+Write the following content to `/etc/stunnel/stunnel.conf`

 ```
 pid = /run/stunnel-redis.pid